-This paper experimentally examines collusion in repeated prisoners' dilemma with random termination where monitoring is imperfect and private; each player obtains information on the opponent's action choice through a signal instead of a direct observation, and the signal the opponent observes is not observable to the player.
-We assume that the continuation probability is large enough to support collusion even in the poor monitoring technology.
+This study experimentally examines collusion in a repeated prisoner's dilemma game with random termination in which monitoring is imperfect and private.
+Each player obtains information about the opponent's action choice through a signal instead of a direct observation, and the signal the opponent observes is not observable to the player.
+We assume that the continuation probability is large enough to support collusion even with the poor monitoring technology.
 Our study is the first experimental attempt to investigate imperfect private monitoring.

-Our experimental results indicate that a significant proportion of our subjects employed g-TFT strategies, which are the straightforward stochastic extensions of the well-known TFT strategy.
-We significantly depart from the experimental literature by focusing on g-TFT strategies, which have attracted less attention in the empirical literature despite its theoretical importance.
-Our findings that a significant proportion of our subjects follow g-TFT strategies reveal its empirical importance.
+Our experimental results indicate that a significant proportion of our subjects employed g-TFT strategies, which are straightforward stochastic extensions of the wellknown TFT strategy.
+We significantly depart from the experimental literature by focusing on g-TFT strategies, which have attracted less attention in the empirical literature despite their theoretical importance.
+Our finding that a significant proportion of our subjects follow g-TFT strategies reveals its empirical importance.

 Although many subjects follow g-TFT strategies, their retaliating policies systematically deviate from the predictions by the g-TFT equilibria.
-Our subjects retaliate more in the high accuracy treatment than in the low accuracy treatment, contrarily to the theoretical implications.
-They retaliate more in the high accuracy treatment, while they retaliate lesser in the low accuracy treatment.
-These experimental findings indicate that the subjects fail to improve their welfare by effectively utilizing the monitoring technology as the standard theory predicted.
+Our subjects retaliate more in the high accuracy treatment than in the low accuracy treatment, which is contrary to the theoretical implications.
+The subjects retaliate more in the high accuracy treatment, while they retaliate lesser in the low accuracy treatment.
+These experimental findings indicate that the subjects fail to improve their welfare by effectively utilizing the monitoring technology, as the standard theory predicts.

-As a feedback from these experimental findings to the theoretical development, we characterize a behavioral model of preferences that incorporates reciprocity and naïveté.
-Our behavioral theory describes the signal-contingent behavior consistent with our experimental results as the unique, plausible g-TFT equilibrium.
-This feedback could be expected as a clue to establish a pervasive theory that has more relevancies to real behavior and more predictive power.
+As feedback from these experimental findings to the theoretical development, we characterize a behavioral model of preferences that incorporates reciprocity and naïveté.
+Our behavioral theory describes signal-contingent behavior consistent with our experimental results as a unique, plausible g-TFT equilibrium.
+This feedback could help inform the development of a pervasive theory that has more relevance to real behavior and more predictive power.